Skip to main content

 • Use hyperlinks to external systems or external documentation to provide a seamless user experience.
 To add a hyperlink, highlight the relevant text in your instructions and click on the "chain-link" icon.
 This will open a pop-up window to paste you link.
 We suggest ticking the box to ensure this opens in a new window to ensure the best end user experience.
 A ToolTip can also be added to provide further context for end users as to what they are opening.

 • Insert images to your instructions to provide a visual aid to the written details or use this to ensure your branding remains consistent.
-One key note for attaching images is that this is done via web-link and therefore to be displayed within an Instruction field this must be a public link.
+Simply copy and paste images directly into the instruction field.

 • Embed YouTube videos to create engaging instructions